-Market sale animals released starting at 9 p.m. on Saturday.
+- Market sale animals released starting at 9 p.m. on Saturday.
 Animals will not be released before this time unless express permission has been granted by the Society.
 Livestock going home with exhibitors (beef, sheep, swine, dairy, goats, llamas) are released at 9 p.m. on Saturday of fair.
-Livestock not specifically stated must stay at the fairgrounds until hour of release as stated by project area.

-- 2. All exhibitors exhibiting livestock must clean and help set up and tear down pens.
+Livestock not specifically stated must stay at the fairgrounds until hour of release as stated by project area. - 2.
+All exhibitors exhibiting livestock must clean and help set up and tear down pens.
 See chart in this book. - 3.
 All exhibits of livestock and the area occupied by them must be kept in good order by the exhibitor as directed by the superintendent in charge. - 4.
 Each exhibitor and/or exhibitor's group is responsible for their own cleaning equipment such as rakes, forks, shovels, broom, feed dishes, water buckets, hoses & wheelbarrow.
 It is highly recommended that exhibitors place their names on each piece of equipment brought to the fair in a legible, water-resistant manner. - 5.
 Each exhibitor must provide his/her own hay, straw, wood chips, sawdust & feed for their project animals at the fair.
 Wood chips may be purchased at the fair. - 6.
 Exhibitors are responsible for the immediate removal of any deceased animals from Goodells County Park. - 7.
 Animals exhibiting any of the following conditions, symptoms, or behaviors shall not be permitted to enter the show: - a.
-Animals showing no evidence of being dehorned; - b.
-Male animals over four months of age except those permitted in the respective division classes; - c.
+Animals showing no evidence of being dehorned;

+- Male animals over four months of age except those permitted in the respective division classes; - c.
 Stags (market steers, lambs, hogs). - d.
 External parasites: lice, ticks, mange or other obvious disease or unthrifty animals. - e.
 Failure to lead or be handled by the exhibitor in or out of the show ring.
 (All species at halter, collar or lead strap.
 Judge's discretion). - 8.
-Each exhibitor is required to read and agree to the "Livestock Care Agreement" found in this book and on the website, and indicate so at the time of entry. - 9.
-Ten placing ribbons will be offered in each class.
-Champion and Reserve Champion ribbons will be awarded when classes warrant it. - 10.
-The Fair has a veterinarian designated for the fair to perform check in of livestock and monitor their health throughout the fair week, as well as act as a liaison with the Michigan Department of Agriculture and Rural Development, there is NOT a veterinarian "on call" or available to exhibitors to treat their livestock during the week of fair.
+Each exhibitor is required to read and agree to the "Livestock Care Agreement" found in this book and on the website, and indicate so at the time of entry. - Ten placing ribbons will be offered in each class.
+Champion and Reserve Champion banners/ribbons will be awarded when classes warrant it. - 10.
+The Fair has a veterinarian designated for the fair to perform check in of livestock and monitor their health throughout the fair week, as well as act as a liaison with the Michigan Department of Agriculture and Rural Development.
+There is NOT a veterinarian "on call" or available to exhibitors to treat their livestock during the week of fair.
 Exhibitors are required to consult with their own veterinarian and assume responsibility for all costs associated with their animal's medical care. - 11.
 Livestock should be fed and watered prior to 10 a.m. each day of the fair and again by 7 p.m. each day. - 12.
-Pen(s) should be cleaned as necessary throughout the day and check feed and water livestock throughout each day. - Definition of clean pen: - a.
-Swine/Rabbits/Poultry: Removing all wood chips from the pen and replacing them with dry wood chips.
-Abundant bedding to absorb spilled water and urine.
+Pen(s) should be cleaned as necessary throughout the day and check feed and/or water livestock throughout each day.